The home state of Aaron Rodgers, Ryan Braun, Scott Walker, Aaron Rodgers, me.

 I don't think they should be trading for their own account.

-Whether that means bringing back Glass-Steagall or not, if you've got billions and billions of dollars in investor money, and you're now going to play with house money, and you don't differentiate between the two you're setting up a problem.
+Whether that means bringing back Glass-Steagall or not, if you've got billions and billions of dollars in investor money and you're now going to play with house money and you don't differentiate between the two, you're setting up a problem.

 There wouldn't be a need for us to be taking a tougher stand with the big Wall Street firms if they weren't constantly making decisions that threaten the economy.

-But if we're going to every single time an MF Global or a Lehman Brothers or a JP Morgan Chase makes a terrible decision that threatens their stability, be terrified that it's going to bring down the entire country, we've got to question what kind of a role we have with them.
+I don't believe that the government ought to be running around policing businesses, but if we're going to every single time an MF Global or a Lehman Brothers or a J.P.
+Morgan Chase makes a terrible decision that threatens their stability, be terrified that it's going to bring down the entire country, we've got to question what kind of a role we have with them.

 Furthermore, it's the Democrats that enable the big Wall Street firms because most of the people who run them are liberal politicians.

-Jamie Diamond's a big Democrat.
+Jamie Dimon's a big Democrat.

 John Corzine's a big Democrat.